-The algorithm chooses $\pi'_i$ such that $\max_i (r_i + \pi'_i)$ is minimized.
-This is ensured by sorting the times required to inform each subgraph in descending order and informing the neighbor(s) of $s$ in $C_i$ accordingly.
+\singlefuncc selects $\pi'_i$ such that $\max_i (b_i + \pi'_i)$ is minimized.
+This is because it sorts the broadcast times required to inform each subgraph in non-increasing order and informs the neighbor(s) of $s$ in $C_i$ accordingly.
 We can write

 \scalebox{.9}{ } Thus, $\bropt(G,s) \geq \br(G,s)$.
 Thus, the number of super rounds in both methods does not exceed the number of rounds used by the optimal broadcast scheme in the classic model. \end{proof}